-On this episode of The Business Greenhouse I chat with one of my friends, Sara Bussandri, who is a digital copywriter.
-We talk about how to plan content so that you can get into the habit of blogging regularly.
+In this episode of Starting to Scale with Emmie Faust I chat with one of my friends, Sara Bussandri, who is a digital copywriter.
+Sara and I talk about how to plan content so that you can get into the habit of blogging regularly.

 We all have limited time to dedicate to writing content so Sara shares a process that she has been using for herself and her clients which seems to work really well.

-Click here to listen to The Business Greenhouse on your favourite podcasting platform or listen using the link below.
+Click here to listen to Starting to Scale with Emmie Faust on your favourite podcasting platform or listen using the link below.

 Planning your content